-Comparable earnings represents earnings or loss attributable to common shareholders on a consolidated basis adjusted for specific items.
+Comparable earnings represents earnings or loss attributable to our common shareholder on a consolidated basis adjusted for specific items.
 Comparable earnings is comprised of segmented earnings, interest expense, AFUDC, interest income and other, income taxes and non-controlling interests adjusted for the specific items.
-See the Financial highlights section for a reconciliation of net income/(loss) attributable to common shares and net income/(loss) per common share.
+See the Financial highlights section for a reconciliation of net income/(loss) attributable to common shares.